tomlqc/about-quantum/source/stories/complements/adiabatic.rst

 - | The problematic sensitivity to noise of the above described design is due to the "qubit physical layer not separated from classical control layer" :cite:`Lidar_2021`.
-    This leads to a not fully coherent mode of operation of current quantum annealers, as described together with **"more-coherent" architectures** in the next section :ref:`stories/complements/adiabatic:Quantum Advantage`.
+    This leads to a not fully coherent mode of operation of current quantum annealers, as described together with **"more-coherent" architectures** in the next section :ref:`stories/complements/adiabatic:State of the art`.

 - To map any *Binary Quadratic Model* the specificity of the hardware topology must be considered.
   To make the best use of it, a strategy called **minor embedding** [#embedding]_ optimizes this mapping.